 Light rail connects the airport and Mall of America to downtown Minneapolis.
-Nineteen stations serve passengers along the way, allowing easy access to the Metrodome, Nicollet Mall and the Warehouse District.
+Nineteen stations serve passengers along the way, allowing easy access to Target Field, the Metrodome, Nicollet Mall, the Warehouse District and Mall of America.
 Ride fares are $2.25 for travel during rush hours and $1.75 for all other times.
 The Northstar Commuter Line connects downtown Minneapolis with northern suburbs like Coon Rapids and Big Lake.
 For more information, visit www.metrotransit.org

 Metro Mobility provides door-to-door transportation for people with disabilities.
 Daily service schedules vary by city and costs vary depending on the time of day.
 For wheelchair/special needs transportation, call 651-602-1111.